bohlinger/wavy/docs/tutorials_config.rst

    $ wavyCFG --help
    $ wavyCFG --path ~/my_wavy_project/config/. --f satellite_cfg.yaml

 "wavyCFG --help" will give you instruction on how to proceed but in general the above line is how wavyCFG can be executed.
-The satellite and model config files have minimal version of the config files that are easier to ammend and this can be evoked by adding the --t flag for overwriting the default:
+The satellite, insitu, and model config files have minimal version of the config files that are easier to ammend and this can be evoked by adding the --t flag for overwriting the default:

 .. code-block:: bash